Phil Trumbo: Biography

-Trumbo became a "visualist" with a group hired to create the children's television show Pee-Wee's Playhouse and was awarded an Emmy for the lead-in he designed for the series.
-Trumbo was first nominated for Daytime Emmy Award for Outstanding Achievement in Main Title and Graphic Design and then won the Daytime Emmy Award for Outstanding Achievement in Main Title and Graphic Design.
+Trumbo has worked as a storyboarder, comic artist, animation director, FX editor and creative director in multiple productions.
+He worked as part of a group hired to create the children's television show Pee-Wee's Playhouse and directed the lead-in.
+He won the Daytime Emmy Award for Outstanding Achievement in Main Title and Graphic Design.
 Other awards included Forbes magazine Stevie Award for best creative team, Deloitte & Touche Fast 50 Award for fastest growing businesses for Amaze Entertainment, three Clio Award Nominations for animation, direction and special effects in animated commercials, and Critic's Choice Award at the New York International Independent Film and Video Festival.

-Included along with Trumbo in the production talent pool for Pee-Wee's Playhouse were artist Wayne White, underground cartoonist Gary Panter, visualist Prudence Fenton, Devo’s Mark Mothersbaugh, and Rob Zombie as a production assistant.
-Animation Director Phil Trumbo was interviewed along with Senior Animation Producer Prudence Fenton and Pee-wee creator/star Paul Reubens about the production of the playhouse.

-In 1984 he co-directed Futuropolis with Steve Segal.
-He has worked as a storyboarder, comic artist, animation director, FX editor and creative director in a wide spectrum of productions.

-In 1991, he was the designer of 13 episodes and storyboard artist for two episodes of the TV series Doug.
+In 1991, Trumbo was the designer of 13 episodes and storyboard artist for two episodes of the TV series Doug.
 In 1995 he was art director of the video game Izzy's Quest for Olympic Rings.
 In 2002 he was visual effects supervisor for the short comedy film Titanic II, and in 2003 he was creative director of the video game Disney's Brother Bear.